Triscuit: Overview

-Triscuits are made from wheat, which is first cooked in water until it reaches about fifty percent moisture content, then tempered to allow the moisture to diffuse evenly in the grain.
+Triscuits are made from wheat, first cooked in water until reaching approximately fifty percent moisture content, then tempered to allow the moisture to diffuse evenly in the grain.
 Slotted rollers form the grain into shredded wheat strands, which are then formed into webs.
-Several webs are stacked together and the still-moist stack is crimped to produce individual crackers.
+Several webs are stacked together and the moist stack is crimped to produce individual crackers.
 Oven baking then reduces the moisture content to five percent.
 The product is currently a 1.75 in square.